Andrew Casson: Work

-to the disproof of the manifold Hauptvermutung, introduced the Casson invariant, a modern invariant for 3-manifolds, and Casson handles, used in Michael Freedman's proof of the 4-dimensional Poincaré conjecture.
+to the disproof of the manifold Hauptvermutung, introduced the Casson invariant, a modern invariant for three-manifolds, and Casson handles, used in Michael Freedman's proof of Freedman's classification and subsequently the four-dimensional Poincaré conjecture.

 Awards

 In 1991, he was awarded the Oswald Veblen Prize in Geometry by the American Mathematical Society.
 In 1998, he was elected to Fellowship of the Royal Society.